My name is Meghan Chase.

 “The more we’re connected to our chosen someone the more we can pick up on what they’re feeling.
 It’s instinctive, like breathing.”

 “I plan to keep you, from everyone for as long as I’m alive.
 That includes Puck, the false king, and any one else who would take you away.”
 One corner of his mouth quirked, as I struggled to catch my breath under his powerful scrutiny.
-“I guess I should warned you that I have a slight possessive streak.”
+“I guess I should warn you that I have a slight possessive streak.”

 Summer magic was the magic of life, heat, and passion.